hoang-tran/hoang-tran.github.io/_drafts/unit-test-network-layer-in-ios.md

 GET https://api.github.com/users/chriseidhof
 {% endhighlight %}

 If you click on the link <https://api.github.com/users/hoang-tran> in your browser.
-It will return a json response:
+It will return a response in json format:

 ![browser json response](/images/unit-test-network-layer-in-ios/browser-json-response.jpg)

-# 1. Implement a simple network layer:
+Simple and sweet, right?
+Let's head over to the implementation in our iOS app.

-## 1.1.
-Design the protocol:
+# 1. Design the protocol:

 Create a new file called **GitHubApiClient.swift** in your main target.